 Financial assets and financial liabilities with variable interest rates expose us to cash flow interest rate risk.
 We manage our interest rate risk by maximizing the interest income earned on excess funds while maintaining the liquidity necessary to conduct operations on a day-to-day basis.
 Our investment portfolio includes cash and cash equivalents and investments that earn interest at market rates.
-Our investments held during the year were comprised of bonds and commercial paper with a maturity of less than two years.
+Our investments held during the year were comprised of instruments such as certificates of deposit, money market instruments, obligations issued by the U.S. government and U.S. government agencies as well as corporate debt securities, and places restrictions on maturities and concentration by type and issuer.
+These instruments have a maturity of less than two years.
 Accounts receivable, accounts payable and accrued liabilities bear no interest.
 We do not believe that the results of operations or cash flows would be affected to any significant degree by a sudden change in market interest rates relative to our investment portfolio.